neontapir/coding-exercises/angularjs/README.md

   3. The service does not record the games it scores.
   4. The service allows anyone to submit frames.

+### Scoring Service

 To get the service up and running:

   1. Clone this repository from GitHub to your local machine
   2. At the project root directory, run the following commands:
      * `$ npm install`
      * `$ node game.js`
      * `$ mocha` (in a separate window)
-  3. The expected result is that mocha reports that all tests passed
+  3. The expected result is that Mocha reports that all tests passed
+  4. To ensure Mongo is set up correctly, run the following command
+     * `$ mongod --dbpath data/db` (in a separate window)
+     * This exercise does not come with a schema
+  5. To load the web application stub
+     * `$ open localhost:3000`
+  6. The expected behavior is your default web browser loads an HTML page that prints "Success!
+Your environment is set up correctly!""

+> NOTE: Add any additional setup instructions to the above numbered list, such as a command to run a data initialization script

+## Solution Constraints

+### Technology Stack

 This application creating during this exercise will be written using the MEAN stack, specifically:

-  * MongoDB, latest (or equivalent data store of your choice, being primarily a UI test)
+  * MongoDB, latest
   * Express, latest
   * Angular.JS, latest version of 1.x
   * Node.JS, latest

-You may download, install and configure all of these components before starting the timer on the exercise, though any application-specific work should be done within the time allotted.
+You are encouraged to download, install and configure all of these components before starting the timer on the exercise, though any application-specific work should be done within the time allotted.

+### Use Existing Infrastructure

 Updates to the Node.JS service should extend the current test suite.
 Your Angular.JS code should be covered by tests as well.
 We use